The Writing Life

 • Meanwhile, back at the ranch: Larry McMurtry's Private Library (Nieman Storyboard, scroll down, and salivate)

-• Andrew Curry's Natural Habitat (a standup desk with a great view)
+• Andrew Curry's Natural Habitat (a standup desk with a great view).
+Go here for more Natural Habitat features.

 • An orderly office?
 That's personal (Sara Rimer on custom solutions to office clutter, NY Times, 3-25-09)